 Of the 152 clients that have been served and no longer require support, only 7% were known to have been reconvicted and returned to prison.
 This success needs to be sustained long-term if we truly want to change our community for the better.

-The Erie County Re-Entry Services and Support Alliance (ECRSSA) provides support and services to transitioning clients through a network of community and faith-based organizations in partnership with the criminal justice system.
+The Erie County Re-Entry Services and Support Alliance (ECRSSA), better known as Re-Entry, provides support and services to transitioning clients through a network of community and faith-based organizations in partnership with the criminal justice system.
 Our vision is to support, empower, and help to fully integrate transitioning clients back into our community.
-The ECRSSA will help the participant with accessing and attaining job training, employment, education, medical and mental health care, housing support, etc. GECAC believes change in people is possible.
-We see it every day as the men and women in our care work to further their educations, learn and heal from past mistakes, and make plans for a better future.
-Our dedicated team of re-entry professionals offer peer support to help with frustrations around re-entry and breaking out of a criminal lifestyle.
+Re-Entry will help the participant with accessing and attaining job training, employment, education, medical and mental health care, housing support, etc. GECAC believes a change in people is possible.
+We see it every day as the men and women in our care, work to further their educations, learn and heal from past mistakes, and make plans for a better future.
+Our dedicated team of re-entry professionals offers peer support to help with frustrations around re-entry and breaking out of a criminal lifestyle.

 Referrals to the program can be made by jail and prison staff or a parole agent for someone who will be coming back to our community soon.
 We also accept applications from people who have been out of jail or prison and need help finding a job or help getting connected to other support.
 Please go to Request More Info to request a referral form and one will be emailed to you.

 For family or friends of someone who is incarcerated or struggling in the community who wants to know more about the program, please go to Request More Info for program contact information.
 We will reply to your email or answer your questions over the phone.

 Use entrance on 27 West 8th Street